The 5 Common Mistakes Of New Engineering Managers

 - You might be the last to know if there’s trouble and it might be too late to act then

 - You’ll miss out on useful information which would come from your team

 I see two usual mistakes around one-on-one sessions: one is simply not having them or having them only sporadically because the new manager thinks they are not important.
 This goes hand in hand with having the manager’s focus in the wrong places – if you’re still knee-deep in programming you won’t even think about such context switches.
 The other mistake I see is turning these sessions into a status report about the ongoing project(s).
 Sometimes this is even initiated by the direct report, not knowing a better way to fill the time of the 1:1.

 How to fix it

-Learn about how good one-on-one sessions look like!
+Learn about what good one-on-one sessions look like!
 Think about the good and bad experiences you’ve had with your managers in this area.
 1:1 sessions are great to build trust, share information, give and get feedback (both on your performances and ideas), career coaching your direct reports, and ensure alignment.

 You can read more about how to do one-on-one sessions here: The basics of one on one sessions